 Quoting, Paraphrasing, and Summarizing

+It's Here: A new look for the Purdue OWL!
+The new version of the Purdue OWL is available at Worry not!
+Our navigation menu and content will remain largely the same.
+In 11 days, we will be discontinuing owl.english.purdue.edu and you will be automatically redirected to the new site.
 Summary: This handout is intended to help you become more comfortable with the uses of and distinctions among quotations, paraphrases, and summaries.
-This handout compares and contrasts the three terms, gives some pointers, and includes a short excerpt that you can use to practice these skills.
 Contributors:Dana Lynn Driscoll, Allen BrizeeLast Edited: 2013-02-15 09:44:45 What are the differences among quoting, paraphrasing, and summarizing?
 These three ways of incorporating other writers' work into your own writing differ according to the closeness of your writing to the source writing.
 Quotations must be identical to the original, using a narrow segment of the source.
 Paraphrasing involves putting a passage from source material into your own words.
 Summarizing involves putting the main idea(s) into your own words, including only the main point(s).
-Why use quotations, paraphrases, and summaries?
-Quotations, paraphrases, and summaries serve many purposes.

 Related: Avoiding Plagiarism